laurenkahn/flexibleConCreation/README.md

 - (3) create txt file: condsRemoved_analysis.txt, a sub x cond matrix specifying missing (1) and existing (0) conditions (example in flexibleConCreation/conInfo/)
 - (4) make contrast mats for each sub, using matlab script scripts/makeCustomConMats.m (output goes to flexibleConCreation/customCons/, but you should change that)

+STOP!
+- You might want to check whether your output files look as they should.
+You can do this by loading the customContrast .mats into the Matlab workspace, and then comparing the variable "finalConMat" to your original contrastWeights txt file.
+- Find a subject who has no missing conditions across any run.
+Their finalConMat variable should be identical to your text file.
+- Find a subject who has at least one missing condition.
+Their finalConMat variable should be similar to the text file, with the missing columns removed.
+- Find a contrast that includes a nonzero number in one of the missing conditions.
+The weights should have been rescaled appropriately so that all positive numbers add to 1, and all negative numbers add to 1 (check this).

 NOTE:
 - Normally we create a template script for a template subject, and replicate it across subs.
 - In this case, we'll first make a template script for a single contrast (for sub 1), and then replicate it across CONTRASTS.